Illustration for: Google AI Mode auto‑creates Canvas itineraries with flights, hotels and activities

 Google AI Mode auto‑creates Canvas itineraries with flights, hotels and activities

-While the tech is impressive, it also raises questions about how much control users retain when the system proposes the entire itinerary.
-Can you tweak the suggestions on the fly, or are you stuck with the first draft?
-Here’s the thing: the rollout promises a more seamless experience, but it also relies on the AI’s ability to interpret vague requests and turn them into concrete options.
+The tech looks slick, but I can’t help wondering how much control you really have when the AI drafts the whole itinerary.
+Can you tweak the suggestions on the spot, or are you stuck with the first version?
+The rollout promises a smoother experience, yet it also leans on the AI to read vague prompts and spit out concrete options.

-That balance between automation and user input is what makes the next line worth a closer look.
+That tug-of-war between automation and user input feels worth a closer look.

-Your AI Mode trip plan is auto‑generated in a Canvas itinerary with flight and hotel options as well as suggested activities.
-You can refine the plan it develops with follow‑up questions or additional requests, like requesting hotel suggestions based on pricing and amenities, or activities based on
+Your AI Mode trip plan shows up as a Canvas itinerary with flight and hotel choices plus suggested activities.
+You can shape the plan with follow-up questions, ask for hotels filtered by price and amenities, or request activities based on your interests.

 Your AI Mode trip plan is auto-generated in a Canvas itinerary with flight and hotel options as well as suggested activities.
 You can refine the plan it develops with follow-up questions or additional requests, like requesting hotel suggestions based on pricing and amenities, or activities based on travel time.
 Users in the US will now have access to travel planning with Canvas on desktop if they've opted into AI Mode in Labs, with the drafted plans stored in the AI Mode's history.